SJellen/SJellen/README.md

 I research how rights, incentives, and system architecture can be represented clearly through **standards-style protocols**, **schemas**, and **reference registries**.

 This GitHub profile serves as an **index and entry point** for my protocol-oriented research.
-Canonical specifications, schemas, and registries are developed and versioned openly, with explicit scope, lifecycle status, and archival discipline.
+Authoritative specifications, schemas, registries, and reference tooling are developed and versioned openly, with explicit scope, lifecycle status, and archival discipline.

-Primary development and authoritative artifacts are maintained in the **`sjellen/protocols`** repository.
+Primary development and canonical artifacts are maintained in the **`sjellen/protocols`** repository.

 ---